 So... you have some questions.
 That's okay.
-We're all curious by nature.
 Hopefully some of your questions are answered here.
-But if you have more, that's okay.
-I'm happy to answer in person too!
+But if you have more, come back and visit here soon.
+I will include it here!

 How did you come up with your blog name?

 It such an original title, don't you think ;) Well, I didn't seem to have one particular thing I wanted to write about, and when I started this blog, all other bloggers that existed seemed to have a craft of sorts (scrapbooking anyone?), which I just don't do.
 I wanted the title to be general enough that it could be about anything, yet about the every day stuff too.

 This blog started in June 2006 because my best friend made me do it.
 "So that we can all see the progress of your baby", she said.
 That was because we lived far, far away.
 On a small south pacific island called Papua New Guinea to be exact.
 And our family was, well, everywhere else but.I don't think I was a very good blogger, posting every three months or so.
 Blogging has been more regular from 2010.

 What on earth were you doing living in Papua New Guinea?